All about Yves

 He also produced some wonderfully rich pieces - heavy gold plated necklaces and matching bracelets, some in a crumpled gold metal style.

 We cannot talk about the jewellery of Saint Laurent without highlighting the role of his muse and confidante of over 30 years, Loulou de La Falaise.
 She joined the fashion house in 1972 and soon became responsible for Accessories, which included jewellery.
 She wrote that her relationship with Saint Laurent was based on 'the many tastes that we share, for ethnic jewellery, paste, and the hyper-extravagance of glass jewellery'.
 Her jewellery design was colourful, often with a larger than life extravagance and she was always striving to produce some surprising twist or innovation to each season's look, and YSL seems to have enjoyed such surprises - he loved innovation and creativity.
 Goldfish earrings appeared in the summer of 1996, cut-out metal rams and birds appeared in 1993 winter collection.
 She loved to use materials from nature such as wood, shells and semiprecious stones.
-To view our collection of Yves Saint Laurent jewellery and identify the pieces with the unmistakable stamp of Loulou genius, including some of the pieces illustrated on this page, please click here for vintage yves Saint laurent jewellery.
+To view our collection of Yves Saint Laurent jewellery and identify the pieces with the unmistakable stamp of Loulou genius, including some of the pieces illustrated on this page, please click here for amazing Yves Saint Laurent jewellery from our site

 The Saint Laurent couture house closed in 2002 with Yves Saint Laurent's retirement.
 He had already relinquished design responsibility at the Rive Gauche label in 1998.
 The strain of producing two collections a year for the couture market were proving too much for Saint Laurent.
 The designer Tom Ford took over.
 Yves Saint Laurent died from cancer in Paris 6 years later.